AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-05-15-useful-11ty-filters/index.md

 Unfortunately, 11ty doesn't have a built-in way of formatting URLs as absolute URLs relative to your site's base URL.
 But that's okay!
 We can easily implement this ourselves.

+{% aside %}
+**Edit**: As [Peter deHaan notes](https://github.com/11ty/eleventy/issues/2387#issuecomment-1126947870), the [11ty RSS plugin](https://www.11ty.dev/docs/plugins/rss/#supplies-the-following-nunjucks-filters) has an `absoluteUrl` filter that does precisely this.
+It also comes with some other handy filters for formatting RSS output.
+{% endaside %}

 Following [Pieter Heyvaert's recommended pattern](https://pieterheyvaert.com/blog/2019/02/25/11ty-full-paths-locally/), we can create a custom JavaScript data file to specify our site's base URL:

 ```js {data-file="src/_data/site.js" data-copyable=true}